ampproject/amphtml/spec/amp-html-format.md

 ## AMP document discovery

+The mechanism described below provides a standardized way for software to discover whether an AMP version exists for a canonical document.

-If AMP documents are alternative representations of a canonical document, then the canonical document should point to the AMP document via a `link` tag with the [relation "amphtml"](http://microformats.org/wiki/existing-rel-values#HTML5_link_type_extensions).
+If AMP an document is an alternative representation of a canonical document, then the canonical document should point to the AMP document via a `link` tag with the [relation "amphtml"](http://microformats.org/wiki/existing-rel-values#HTML5_link_type_extensions).

 Example: